gbitz/dotaStats/timeLog.md

 4/24 made progress on my project. added proper authentication, and was able to gain more
     information from api (8hours)

-5/5 Added more stying to project, added match details but still need to organise info (8 hours)
+5/5 Added more styling to project, added match details but still need to organise info (8 hours)

+5/6-5-12-
+added admin functionality (4hours) added display last fifty matches(6 hours) added all crud to project(4hours) added match details (6hours) finished styling (2 hours) created project video (3 hours)